nextcloud/documentation/developer_manual/classes/appframework/controller_controller.rst

     Lets you access post and get parameters by the index

+  .. php:method:: getParams()

+    :returns array: the array with all parameters

+    Returns all params that were received, be it from the request(as GET or POST) or throuh the URL by the route

   .. php:method:: getUploadedFile($key)

     :param string $key: the key that will be taken from the $_FILES array